WarmBlank3t/Simulton/README.md

 # Simulton
-ICS 33 project where different "simultons" with unique properties are put onto a GUI canvas to move around.
-Canvas is continuously updated, adjusting simultons accordingly, to simulate animation.
+Physics simulator of different "simultons" with unique properties.
+Simulation is continuously updated, adjusting simultons accordingly, to simulate animation.

 Run script.py and click the control panel to play!